chrisjalinsky/dhcp-pxe-coreos/README.md

 * Virtualbox >= 5.0
 * Virtualbox Extension Pack [https://www.virtualbox.org/wiki/Downloads](Download here) - Needed to enable Virtualbox PXE Booting to work correctly

 You probably only need to have Ansible installed to get this environment up and running.
 Esp. if you are deploying to bare-metal or another hypervisor.
 You'll have to create a simple inventory file.
-Look at ansible/hosts.yaml or ansible/static_inventory to see what groups the playbooks use.
+Look at ansible/static_inventory to see what groups the playbooks use.

 Create Environment with Vagrant
 ===============================